Food Preparation and Nutrition

 Task Two – Food Preparation task: involves research into a topic set by the exam board, followed by a three hour practical session to prepare, cook and serve your chosen dishes to demonstrate your cookery skills to illustrate your chosen task.

-Upper Sixth pupils complete a 10 week student survival course in the department.
-This aims to inform them how to shop and cook on a budget.
-This teaches them basic practical skills and includes a one hour first aid session on the recovery position and CPR.
+Upper Sixth students complete a 10 week student survival course in the department.
+This aims to inform them how to shop and cook for friends.

 Fourth and Fifth Years visit Borough Market in London to investigate street food.
 We also invite a range of outside speakers such as butchers and fishmongers and members of the Vegetarian Society.